awsdocs/amazon-kendra-developer-guide/doc_source/API_CreateDataSource.md

 # CreateDataSource<a name="API_CreateDataSource"></a>

-Creates a data source that you want to use with an Amazon Kendra index\.
+Creates a data source connector that you want to use with an Amazon Kendra index\.

 You specify a name, data source connector type and description for your data source\.
 You also specify configuration information for the data source connector\.